Scales: Scales of measures

 and

-\end{proposition} \begin{proof} The second line of inequalities are given by \cref{rem 35}.
+\end{proposition} \begin{proof} The second line of inequalities is given by \cref{rem 35}.
 It remains to show the first line of inequalities.
-Let $ E $ be a Borel subset of $X$ with $ \mu$ positive mass.
-Thus with $ \sigma $ the restriction of $ \mu$ to $E$, it holds by \cref{lemma dim loc}:
+Let $ E $ be a Borel subset of $X$ with $ \mu$-positive mass.
+With $ \sigma $ the restriction of $ \mu$ to $E$, it holds by \cref{lemma dim loc}: